 Printed Matter, 195 10th Avenue, NYC

-For The Record broadsides (newspapers, stickers and downloadable posters) mourns the loss of friends, family, lovers, artists and activists during the AIDS crisis and engages in a dialogue about the erasure of personal and collective memories from the historical record through this loss.
-Through poignant and powerful variations of the phrase “If he/she/they were alive today…,” fierce pussy explores the daily aspects of living not only with HIV/AIDS, but as a person in the world, and asks viewers to extract their own memories to consider our personal and social relationship to the AIDS crisis in the present.
+For The Record broadsides (newspapers, stickers and downloadable posters) mourned the loss of friends, family, lovers, artists and activists during the AIDS crisis and engages in a dialogue about the erasure of personal and collective memories from the historical record through this loss.
+Through poignant and powerful variations of the phrase “If he/she/they were alive today…,” fierce pussy explored the daily aspects of living not only with HIV/AIDS, but as a person in the world, and asked viewers to extract their own memories to consider our personal and social relationship to the AIDS crisis in the present.

 Cathy Busby is an artist based in Halifax, Nova Scotia.
 She has exhibited her large-scale installations and printed matter in Canada and internationally.
 She was recently artist-in-residence with the Institute of Art, Religion and Social Justice at Union Theological Seminary, New York and then at Emily Carr University, Vancouver, where she developed the book, Steve's Vinyl.
 She has been a visiting researcher with a Fulbright Fellowship at New York University and she is currently a visiting professor at the University of British Columbia, Vancouver.